ikluft/AlertGizmo/README.md

 AlertGizmo
 ----------

+by Ian Kluft

 AlertGizmo is a set of Perl modules which monitor for space-related events and generate summary pages.
 The Perl implementation may later be used as a prototype for other language implementations.

 It originated as scripts I wrote to monitor space-related alerts online.
 The common code among the scripts was pulled together into the AlertGizmo module.
-These can be run manually or from crontabs. (see example below)
+These can be run manually, or automatically from crontabs. (see example below)

 ## Subclasses